arjan001/alx-system_engineering-devops/README.md

-my first readme file for the devops alx project
+readme file at the root f the repo folder